Data Science Tableau

 b.
 JMP (SAS subsidiary)

 It is a data analysis tool used by hundreds of scientists, engineers, and other data explorers across the world.
-Its users leverage robust statistical and analytic capabilities in JMP to develop new insights.
+Its users leverage robust statistical and analytical capabilities in JMP to develop new insights.

 c.
 R